symfony/symfony-docs/components/string.rst

     // the optional $fromEncoding argument defines the encoding of the original string
     $foo = (new ByteString('さよなら'))->toCodePointString('ISO-2022-JP');

-If the conversion is not possible for any reason, you'll get an :class:`Symfony\\Component\\String\\Exception\\InvalidArgumentException`.
+If the conversion is not possible for any reason, you will get an :class:`Symfony\\Component\\String\\Exception\\InvalidArgumentException`.

 There is also a method to get the bytes stored at some position::